lvshuiyiqing/instcov-1/doc/InstCovImpl.md

 If you want to save build time, please add `-DLLVM_TARGETS_TO_BUILD="X86"`, so that LLVM will only build targets for x86 machines.

+On Windows, you might need to run `<path-to-visual-studio>/VC/vcvarsall.bat` to set your environmental variables correct before running `cmake` and `ninja`.
+To perform a 32-bit build, call `vcvarsall.bat` with argument `x86`.
+To perform a 64-bit build, call `vcvarsall.bat` with argument `amd64`.

 ### The `llvm` source on my Mac OS X doesn't compile